Hapag-Lloyd/jest-puppeteer-react/README.md

     }
     ```

-    Or require / include the needed scripts (`globalSetup, globalTeardown, testEnvironment, setupTestFrameworkScriptFile`).
+    Or require / include the needed scripts.

 2. Add a config file which contains a function to return a webpack config which is used to render: